renpy/renpy/sphinx/source/updater.rst

 (This means paying for web hosting, as "sharing" sites tend not to support the required features.)

-If the `patch` parameter is set to False, or an https url is given, the updater will not attempt to patch the game.
+If the `patch` parameter is set to False, the updater will not attempt to patch the game.
 Instead, it will download the full archive, and unpack that update.
 While this is a larger download, it will work with many more web servers.

 Building an Update
 ------------------